galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 > > 2.
 Column 1 is the name, column 2 the longitude of the observation of Chrysemys picta, column 3 the latitude and column 50 the country code of the location
 > {: .solution }

-We would to extraction the 4 columns previously cited and keep only occurence records from US.
+We would to extraction the 4 columns previously cited and keep only occurrence records from US.

 > ### {% icon hands_on %} Hands-on: Import the data
 > 1. **Cut columns** {% icon tool %} with the following parameters